LLM Novice Uplift on Dual-Use, In Silico Biology Tasks

 \subsection{Overall Performance}

 Access to LLMs provides a large and statistically robust uplift in novice performance.
 Overall, novices with LLM access are $4.16 \times$ more accurate than novices without LLM access (95\% odds-ratio confidence interval \cinterval{2.63, 6.87}).
-After adjusting for variability, LLM access increases novice accuracy from approximately 5\% to over 17\%. \cref{fig:score_means} visualizes aggregate performance across all benchmarks. \cref{fig:scores_experts} in the Appendix shows that the same qualitative pattern holds when restricting analysis to benchmarks with expert baselines, indicating that observed human-AI collaboration gains are not driven by benchmark selection or difficulty.
+After adjusting for variability, LLM access increases novice accuracy from approximately 5\% to over 17\%. \cref{fig:score_means} visualizes aggregate performance across all benchmarks.